 As an adult, our brains are less plastic, less changeable than our children’s.
 We are developed and mature — set in our ways so to speak.
 Yet, the adult brain is not rigid.
 It is still plastic, although less so.
 There are two things in particular that can cause quite significant changes in the adult brain:

 Research shows that there are increases in gray matter volume in the prefrontal cortex, parietal lobes, and midbrain areas in mothers postpartum.
-This newly developed “parental” brain is thought to help mothers respond to infant cues.
-The changes in the brain are located in areas associated with emotional and self-control, perhaps to prepare parents to be able to handle the increase in emotion regulation you need to deal with an infant.
+This newly developed “parental” brain is thought to help us respond to infant cues.

-Simply having a child causes changes in the brain.
+The changes we see in a mother’s brain during pregnancy and after birth are located in areas associated with emotions and regulation.
 And there is evidence that changes happen in dad’s brains too, so it isn’t completely explained by the hormonal changes of pregnancy and birth.

 When we become a parent, our brains change.